Innervation Capital Partners

 In the U.K. more than a quarter of four-and-five-year-olds (28 per cent) lacked the early communication and literacy skills expected by the end of reception year.
 The ‘expected level’ includes, for example, a child being able to express themselves clearly and read simple sentences.

-icpeducare is the Firm’s most recently launched Early Years platform: Innervation is backing the same proven leadership team it backed at ICP Education & Cresswell Nurseries.
-The objective is to build one of the UK’s leading EYS consolidation platforms within 3-4 years, delivering 1,600 places, serving 3,000 children.
-The Firm has committed £8 million to acquire three Settings with c.300 places & over £1 million EBITDA
+ICPEducare is the Firm’s most recently launched Early Years platform: Innervation is backing the same proven leadership team it backed at ICP Education & Cresswell Nurseries.
+The objective is to build one of the UK’s leading EYS consolidation platforms within 3-4 years, delivering 2,000 places, serving 5,000 children.

-The “underserved” segment comprises almost 50% of working households with disposable income below £750 per week. icpeducare has identified that only 30% of families in this mid tertile demographic utilise 20-25 hours of formal childcare per week for 1-2 year olds compared to 60% in the top tertile.
+Both platforms address the challenge to unlock latent “underserved” demand from working families with children under three years old with median income.
+This “underserved” segment has disposable income of circa £750 per week. icpeducare has identified that only 30% of families in this mid tertile demographic utilise 20-25 hours of formal childcare per week for 1-2 year olds compared to 60% in the top tertile.

 The extension of 1,140 hours p.a of EYS entitlement funding to an estimated 50% of all families with 1-2 year olds is expected to increase demand for Early Years provision by 46% for 1 year olds & 33% for 2 year olds.
 The increase in funding rates and relaxation of staffing ratios is the inflexion point for the Firm deploying capital.